coletrammer/ttx/docs/pages/terminal.md

 contents won't work at all when the scroll back becomes large enough.
 Additionally, most of the cells in scroll back will be completely empty, so it makes sense to optimize them out.

-To handle the large size restriction, we can either cells with larger index types, and "global" maps for all indirect metadata, or split these up into independent chunks/blocks/pages.
+To handle the large size restriction, we can either use cells with larger index types, and "global" maps for all indirect metadata, or split these up into independent chunks/blocks/pages.
 The latter approach is clearly more efficient but is more complicated, especially because hyperlinks and multi cell info can span multiple terminal rows.
 This can be handled by either choosing boundaries which do not induce this behavior (and splitting hyperlink / drop multi cells in pathological cases), or with special markers which indicate to look at a separate block.
-Splitting hyperlinks is reasonable, but dropping multi cells is non-ideal (although realistically multi cells are going to be used by full screen applications so its not super important.
+Splitting hyperlinks is reasonable, but dropping multi cells is non-ideal (although realistically multi cells are going to be used by full screen applications with no scroll back so its not super important.

+The other important operation with the scroll back is reflowing lines which we auto-wrapped.
+This is very useful functionality, but has important performance constraints, because the scroll back buffer can be potentially very large.
+This is especially problematic in cases where there is an extremely large line (1 million characters) when using a chunk based approach, since the entire line cannot fit in scroll back.
+Calling `cat` on a large file with no newline needs to not hang the terminal.
+This implies that the scroll back limit should not be measured in lines ( which makes sense anyway because lines have no fixed meaning when we reflow text dynamically).

+For this reason, we cannot consolidate logical lines into a single line for the purpose of scroll back.
+However, handling the extremely large line case is still tricky (unless we enforce a maximum line length).

+Multi cells with a height greater than 0 are also very difficult to deal with when reflowing lines, when the cells have mixed height.